• Skip to primary navigation

 Munch Museum

-Speaking of new museums, the Munch Museum recently opened in Oslo and exhibits over half of Munch’s paintings.
+Speaking of Munch, the Munch Museum recently opened in Oslo and exhibits over half of Munch’s paintings.

 Take the tram up out of the city to Nordmarka